Every second counts as startups race to deliver fresh food

 While the model has high costs and low margins, its riders are classed as workers, giving them basic rights and making the groups less vulnerable to future regulation.
 In full control of the supply chain, they can also deliver at speed.

-The challenge remains stark however, as seen in the finances of German-based, 26-billion-euro Delivery Hero (DHER.DE).
+The challenge remains stark however, as seen in the finances of German-based, 26-billion-euro Delivery Hero.

 Present in over 50 countries, the group has a long-term core-earnings margin target of 5 to 8%.
 However its rapid commerce division traded at a margin of minus 33% in 2020, its first year of operation.